Microsoft/IntuneDocs.pt-br/intune/microsoft-intune-service-description.md

     - [Blog de suporte do Intune](https://blogs.technet.microsoft.com/intunesupport/)

 >[!Note]
->Você pode monitorar a integridade do serviço Intune no [Portal de gerenciamento do Office 365](https://portal.office.com/Admin/Default.aspx).
+>É possível monitorar a integridade do serviço do Intune no [centro de administração do Microsoft 365](https://admin.microsoft.com).
 Escolha **Integridade do Serviço** no painel esquerdo.
 Use também o [aplicativo móvel de Administração do Office 365](https://support.office.com/article/Office-365-Admin-Mobile-App-e16f6421-2a1a-4142-bf9d-9846600a060a) para exibir a integridade do serviço.

 ## <a name="types-of-notices-microsoft-provides-about-the-intune-service"></a>Tipos de avisos que a Microsoft fornece sobre o serviço do Intune